Swent-Fall-2024-team-10/leazy/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**s there a specific issue your feature aims to address ?
+**Is there a specific issue your feature aims to address ?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**